alercebroker/pipeline/README.md

 Where `extra_fields` is a dictionary that has the complement of data that is not generic, that is, the rest of the data that comes from the alert.
 The `stamps` is a dictionary with respective cutouts.

-The main idea is to recover the useful fields for the massive data processing.
-The parsers are responsible for filtering only useful information from sources:
-- ATLAS (version 0.0.1.
-Since 2021/10/12)
-- ZTF (version 0.0.1.
-Since 2021/10/12)

 The parsers receive a list of messages (messages = dictionaries in python) and return a list of dictionaries with the selected key-value.